Discovering Florence with Kids

 Along the way Raffaela shared her best insider tip…how to find the best gelato store in town.
 The kids listened intently as Raffaela instructed them in how to differentiate between a good ice cream store and a bad one.
 Clue: don’t go for the shop that has mounds of ice cream on display as this shows the gelato is not fresh.
 The kids followed this rule religiously through the remainder of our Italian adventure!

 Once back at Piazza della Signoria we took shelter under the outdoor heaters of a café and ordered hot chocolates to warm up.
 Traditionally this part of the tour takes place under the shade of the Loggia, surrounded by incredible sculptures.
 Our chosen location meant that our sketches were less inspired by the beauty around and us and more an exercise in getting the blood circulating again in our hands.

 Nevertheless, Raffaela did her best to instruct us in various sketching techniques, which the more artistically challenged of our group (i.e., me), attempted to take on board.
 The kids, however, were in their element.
 Their results were less Renaissance-inspired and more the products of some very active imaginations but that, for me, was what made this tour so wonderful.
 The kids learnt that Florence was a place of great beauty and the birthplace of some of the world’s most famous art and architecture.
 As such, they were inspired to create their own masterpieces.

 Bookmark this post by adding the image below to one of your Pinterest boards

-Disclosure: I was offered a complimentary Small Group Tour with Drawing Class to enjoy with the family from LivItaly Tours.
+Disclosure: I was offered a complimentary Small Group Tour with Drawing Class for the purpose of this review.
 However, as always, all opinions are entirely independent and my own.
 LivItaly Tours offer a range of tours across Italy, many of them child (and grandparent!) – friendly.
 For more details please see the LivItaly website.